shellrow/nrev/README.md

 - port scanning with TCP, UDP, TCP-SYN, and QUIC transports
 - host discovery with ICMP, UDP, and TCP probes
+- active ping with ICMP, UDP, TCP, and QUIC methods
+- traceroute with UDP and ICMP probes
+- neighbor discovery with ARP and NDP
 - built-in service observation for common protocols
 - structured JSON output for automation
 - external data packs for probes, fingerprint rules, profiles, and recipes